Have you ever felt really excited about making healthier lifestyle choices only to find yourself lost on where to start?

-Among the many available TDEE calculators available, this one has always been my go to due to its unique calorie adjuster for cutting and bulking.
+Among the many available TDEE calculators available, this one has always been my go- to, but you can use any calculator you’d like.

 After selecting a site, you’ll be asked to enter factors like your age, weight, height, sex, and exercise intensity.
 From there, you’ll get a TDEE estimation like this one: